acdemiralp/makina-old/readme.md

 - As a visualization scientist I want to load various custom combustion/medical/... datasets and visualize them as line segments/meshes/point clouds/volumes/...
   - I load the datasets as line segments/meshes/point clouds/volumes/...
-    - If necessary, I implement the appropriate loaders, or even completely new resources and their related components here.
+    - If necessary, I implement the appropriate loaders, or even complete new resources and their related behaviors here.
   	- I then filter the datasets as necessary - e.g. run particle tracing on a vector field to generate line segments, sample spherical harmonic coefficients to generate meshes, [insert_research_here].
   - I create an entity with a line_render/mesh_render/point_render/volume_render/... component which points to the dataset.
   - I add the entity to the default scene.
   - It is rendered with the default raytracing pipeline, which is often good enough for me.
-  - Majority of research is done in components or externally - e.g. in a particle tracer.
+  - Majority of research is done in behaviors or externally - e.g. in a particle tracer.

 - As a virtual reality scientist I want to load custom scenes, including animated humanoids, and navigate/interact within/with them.
   - I load the custom scene and the humanoids as models.